CalvinLloyd117/CraftBanzi/README.md

 #### Publications Page

-Entry type that is responsible for rendering content on the **Publications** page.
+Entry types that are responsible for rendering content on the **Publications** page.

 ##### Publication